projen/projen/docs/api/API.md

 [InitProjectOptionHints](#projen-initprojectoptionhints)|Choices for how to display commented out options in projenrc files.
 [LogLevel](#projen-loglevel)|Logging verbosity.
 [ProjectType](#projen-projecttype)|Which type of project this is.
+[RenovatebotScheduleInterval](#projen-renovatebotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [awscdk.ApprovalLevel](#projen-awscdk-approvallevel)|Which approval is required when deploying CDK apps.
 [cdk.Stability](#projen-cdk-stability)|*No description*
 [github.DependabotRegistryType](#projen-github-dependabotregistrytype)|Each configuration type requires you to provide particular settings.